-- Risk Management Process see Risk Management section, - Performance Management Framework reviewed by the Leadership Team on a monthly basis and by the Board at each meeting.
-The framework provides a balanced scorecard approach covering the key areas of performance, - Wellbeing and Inclusion Committee controls are in place to ensure that all our obligations under equality, diversity and human rights legislation are adhered to.
+- Risk Management Process see Risk Management section, - Balanced Business Scorecard reviewed by the Leadership Team on a monthly basis and by the Board at each meeting, - Wellbeing and Inclusion Committee controls are in place to ensure that all our obligations under equality, diversity and human rights legislation are adhered to.
 The Wellbeing and Inclusion Committee, which is chaired by the Chief Executive, monitors performance against our Diversity and Inclusion Strategy and achievement of our equality objectives.
 It also oversees the delivery of our wellbeing and community investment goals, - Statutory Function Register a register which details the current Statutory Instruments, Directions and other applicable agreements is maintained to ensure correct arrangements are in place, and the NHSBSA is legally compliant in discharging its duties, - NHS Pension Scheme as an employer with staff entitled to membership of the Scheme, control measures are in place to ensure all employer obligations contained within the Scheme are in accordance with the Scheme rules, and that member records are accurately updated in accordance with the timescales detailed in the Regulations.
-In addition, access restrictions to staff pension records exist within pension administration systems with limited authorised staff able to view or amend records directly,

-National Joint Safety, Health, and Environment (SHE) Committee - controls are in place to ensure that we comply with relevant health and safety, and environmental law and good practice.
-The National Joint SHE Committee, which is chaired by the Executive Director of People and Corporate Services, monitors performance against our Health and Safety Strategy and Action Plan, and Environment and Resource Efficiency Strategy and Action Plan.
+In addition, access restrictions to staff pension records exist within pension administration systems with limited authorised staff able to view or amend records directly, - National Joint Safety, Health, and Environment (SHE) Committee controls are in place to ensure that we comply with relevant health and safety, and environmental law and good practice.
+The National Joint SHE Committee, which is chaired by the Executive Director of People and Corporate Services, monitors performance against our Health and Safety Strategy and Action Plan, and Environment and Resource Efficiency Strategy and Action Plan. - Clinical Governance Oversight Committee provides review and assurance of the NHSBSA's arrangements for clinical governance within the organisation and with external clinical partners and suppliers, provides leadership and guidance for the development of NHSBSA's clinical governance assurance activities and the Clinical Governance Framework, is a point of escalation for all issues and risks relating to clinical governance, clinical risk management and patient safety, and is a forum for sharing best practice and innovation in clinical governance.